Orik25/university-project/README.md

 # Noda
 This mobile application is developed to help students keep track of their class schedule.

-It included the user's personal profile, which tracked the individual schedule, announcements taken from the university's website, funny quotes from teachers published in the Telegram channel, the schedule itself, tracking the occupancy of classrooms, and contact information about the university and faculties.
+Features:
+- The student has the opportunity to view his schedule for the entire week
+- Each user has his own profile in our application
+- It is possible to view the state of classrooms (free/not free) according to the schedule of all students
+- Information about all faculties is available on the info page
+- The main page displays news from the university website
+- Every day a new quote of some teacher is highlighted